SW-e/ADAmantiumForgers/index.md

            width: 100%;"
     src="assets/img/louvain_communities.png"
     alt="Graph containing the louvain communities">

+The communities are stil denoted by their number.
+We will see about classifying them afterwards.

  - Community 0 has 341 members
  - Community 1 has 140 members